8 Historic Houses asociated with Elizabeth I

 3. Old Gorhambury, HertfordshireGorhambury was built in 1563-8 by Sir Nicholas Bacon, who acted as Lord Keeper of the Great Seal to Elizabeth I. The queen is known to have visited Gorhambury twice, so you can imagine that it was a very grand house in its heyday.

-Unfortunately, what remains today is a ruinous structure comprising a 2-storey porch, parts of the hall, a chapel and clock tower.
+Unfortunately, what remains today is a ruinous structure comprising a two-storey porch, parts of the hall, a chapel and clock tower.

 What we can see today is but a pale shadow of the original house, however.
 Sir Nicholas poured time and money into his house, completely replacing an earlier medieval residence with an extravagant new building in Italianate style.